ankeesler/anwork/doc/ARCH.md

 experiment.
 We are curious whether or not using a java.lang.String is a better way forward than using a java.lang.Object or generic type.

+Versioning is done with a single 32-bit integer.
+Version names start with a lowercase 'v' and are then followed by the number of the release.
+For example, the first view of the release was named _v1_.
+The second version of the release will be _v2_.
+There are no minor version numbers.

 ## Core

 The com.marshmallow.anwork.core package contains utilities and interfaces that apply to the whole